Altaflux/agent-mimir/README.md

         agents: {
             'Assistant': { //The name of the agent
                 mainAgent: true, //When using multiple agents, set one agent as the mainAgent for the chat.
+                description: 'An assistant', //A description of the agent and how to talk to it.
+                definition: {
                     chatModel: chatModel, //The main chat LLM used for conversation and memory.
                     summaryModel: taskModel, //The model used when summarizing conversations.
+                    taskModel: taskModel, //The model used for brainstorming steps.
                     profession: 'an Assistant', //The profession assigned to the agent.
                     communicationWhitelist: ['MR_CHEF'], //The list of agents it is allowed to talk to.
                     chatHistory: {
                         maxChatHistoryWindow: 6, //Maximum size of the conversational chat before summarizing.
 4 by default
                         maxTaskHistoryWindow: 6, //Maximum size of the task chat before summarizing.
 4 by default },
                     tools: [ //Tools available to the agent. new WebBrowser({
                             model: taskModel,
                             embeddings: embeddings,
                         }),
                         new Serper()
-                ],
+                    ]
+                }
             }
         }
     }